How Grief Unlocks Hidden Doors to Peace and Growth

-I never expected the magical visitations after I buried my parents.
+I never expected grief to open the door to such magical visitations after I buried my parents.

 I’m not superstitious.
 But, I believe the supernatural pokes into the everyday world in a wide variety of forms and places.

-An unexpected visitor surprised me at my mother’s grave two years ago.
+An unexpected visitor surprised me at my mother’s grave nine years ago.

 I captured this moment on video.

-Early morning.
-Hot coffee.
-I settle on our patio overlooking the lake.
+Early morning, shortly after dad died, I settled onto our patio overlooking the lake.

-Was this my dad dropping by to say hello?
-Probably not.
+Was this dad dropping by to say hello?

-But, I believe God used this deer to illustrate three keys for a magical life.
+I believe God used this deer to illustrate three keys for a magical life even during grief.

-And when they are kept in balance, the future shines bright.
+And when these keys are kept in balance, the future shines bright even while mourning.

 Usually, the rack gets my attention when I see a buck.